-Arteen Mnayan is an associate in the Land Use and Government practice of Mayer Brown's Los Angeles office.
+Arteen Mnayan is an associate in the Land Use and Public Policy, Regulatory & Political Law practice of Mayer Brown's Los Angeles office.
 He primarily represents investors and developers in all aspects of the real estate entitlement and development process, focusing on land use entitlement matters, helping developers navigate state and local regulations and authorities, government outreach, and California Environmental Quality Act (CEQA) compliance.

 During law school, Arteen externed for the Central District of California Bankruptcy Court for the Honorable Victoria S. Kaufman.